 Inflation is a rise in prices across an economy.
-This is the opposite to deflation, which describes a fall in prices across an economy.
+This is the opposite of deflation, which describes a fall in prices across an economy.

 We don’t say “rice has experienced inflation.”
 Instead, we say “the economy has experienced inflation.”
-That is because rice belongs to the basket of everyday consumer goods and services that is used to measure inflation.
+That’s because rice belongs to the basket of everyday consumer goods and services that is used to measure inflation.

 Why should you care about inflation?
 Because inflation has a very real impact on your life.
 That’s because inflation increases your cost of living and reduces the value of your money.

 Today, if you earn $1,000 per week, you’ll likely be able to cover your everyday costs such as rent, groceries, and private health insurance.

 Now imagine a scenario where a few years from now you’re still earning $1,000 per week.
 If the inflation rate has been high over this period, you won’t be able to afford those same everyday costs.
 Because of inflation, your money won’t be able to go as far as what it does today, even though you’re earning the exact same amount.
 Your purchasing power has fallen.
 (More on ‘purchasing power’ later.)

 In Australia, price data is collected by the Australian Bureau of Statistics (ABS).
 Every quarter, the ABS collects price information from supermarkets, energy providers, real estate agents, and other areas of the economy.
 (In other countries such as the U.S., inflation is calculated every month.)